Clarity-Digital-Twin/SeizureTransformer/README_V2.md

 | **Dianalund** | SzCORE Any-Overlap¹ | 37% | **1 FA/24h** ✅ | 43% |
 | **TUSZ eval (held-out)** | NEDC v6.0.0 TAES² | 24.15% | **137.5 FA/24h** ❌ | 31.19% |

-¹ SzCORE: Lenient event-based scoring where any overlap counts as detection ² NEDC TAES: Clinical standard with strict time-alignment penalties
+¹ SzCORE: Lenient event-based scoring where any overlap counts as detection (on Dianalund dataset) ² NEDC TAES: Clinical standard with strict time-alignment penalties (on TUSZ dataset)

-**Critical Note**: These metrics use different scoring algorithms.
-SzCORE's "Any-Overlap" is more forgiving than NEDC's TAES scoring.
-However, NEDC is the authoritative scorer for TUSZ as both were developed by Temple University for clinical EEG evaluation.
+**Critical Note**: These are different datasets AND different scoring methods.
+The 1 FA/24h was achieved on Dianalund (small Nordic dataset), not TUSZ.
+Additionally, SzCORE's "Any-Overlap" is more forgiving than NEDC's TAES scoring.
+NEDC is the authoritative scorer for TUSZ as both were developed by Temple University for clinical EEG evaluation.

 ### Why NEDC for TUSZ?